12-week Course Reveals Powerful Proven Strategies To Building A Results-Oriented Team Fast

 Over time, we saw employees transfer offices for one reason or the other.
-Quickly, these employees would perform closer to their peers.
+These employees would quickly start performing closer to their peers.

-So, if someone transferred from a struggling office, their results shot up.
+If someone transferred from a struggling office to a strong team, their results shot up.
 They reached the higher bar set by the new manager and team.

 If a top performer transferred to a broken office, their results deteriorated.